s94lhan/rm_orf_project/README.md

 ├── mcs_test.py            # Model Confidence Set (MCS) analysis
 ├── results/               # All experiment outputs
 │   ├── results_DGP*/      # Raw analog output of each DGP
-│   ├── metrics_long_all.csv   # Merged Indicators
+│   │                      #（The Github open-source code does not upload the specific results for each DGP, only the summarized results.
+During the reproduction process, │   │                        the individual results for each DGP are automatically stored here.） │   ├── metrics_long_all.csv   # Merged Indicators
 │   ├── summary_all.csv        # Summarize statistical results (plot input)
 │   ├── z_diagnostics_all/     # Z-statistical calibration diagnostic chart